-1 3 Calculate a child allocation amount for each customer child's children living in the home (see $MA609.B.8$ for calculation steps) and subtract the total child allocations from the total net income from Step 12 1 4 The result is compared to the QMB, SLMB, and QI-1 income standards for an individual.
-If the income is: Less than or equal to 100% of the FPL, the customer qualifies for QMB.
+13 3 Calculate a child allocation amount for each customer child's children living in the home (see MA609.B.8 for calculation steps) and subtract the total child allocations from the total net income from Step 12 14 4 The result is compared to the QMB, SLMB, and QI-1 income standards for an individual. the income is: Less than or equal to 100% of the FPL, the customer qualifies for QMB.
+Greater than 100% but less than or equal to 120% of FPL, the customer q SLMB.
 Greater than 100% but less than or equal to 120% of FPL, the customer qualifies for SLMB.
 Greater than 120% but less than or equal to 135% of FPL, the customer qualifies for QI-1.